simonen/obsidian/LINUX 1/FIREWALLS/Firewalld.md

 0 - 1023: a.k.a **well-known ports** for common services, SSH, IMAP, HTTP, etc
 1024 - 49151: registered ports for additional services.
 Used for custom port assignments 49152 - 65535: ephemeral ports or private, dynamic ports.
 These are not listening ports.
-Only opened on the client machine to complete the connection
+Only opened on the client machine to complete the connection.

-Add non-default service ports to /etc/services
+Add non-default service ports to `/etc/services
+`
 ```
 root@server15:/home/kimchen# ss -ltna
 State     Recv-Q    Send-Q          Local Address:Port           Peer Address:Port     Process